Description

 English-speaking tours available only by prior request.

-Walking time from parking lot: approx. 30 minutes
+Walking time from the Gleinalm Schutzhaus parking area: approx. 30 minutes.

 Our alpine tours take place only in good weather.
 In the event of a weather-related cancellation, tickets already purchased will automatically remain valid for the next available alternative date.
 If you are unable to attend the rescheduled tour, please contact us at: office@piber.com.